ericmedvet/slides/advanced-programming-2020/10-class-loading-javadoc.md

 - if not present, it looks for it in the file system and loads it

 Hence, a `.class` is loaded in memory at **the first time**:
-- the first time a constructor is executed
+- a constructor is executed
 - a static method is executed (e.g., `main()`)
 - a static field is accessed